je811222/search-app/README.md

-# A React App that searchs for repositories in Github
+# A responsive React App that searchs repositories in Github

 ## Available Scripts